Email Not Updating – How To Troubleshoot Mail App

 Check your internet connection

 Troubleshooting tech veterans know that many issues are connection-related.
 Check your internet connection by going to a random website in Safari and tapping a link to see if it loads.
 If that works, you can rule out a connection problem between your iPhone and the internet, but your mail service might be having issues.
 To rule the this out, we will check for further issues on your iPhone.

 Reset your mobile data connection

-Swipe up to reveal the Control Center, then tap the Airplane Mode icon to switch off all of the connectivity features built into your iPhone.
+Swipe up from the bottom of the screen (up to iPhone 8) or swipe down from the upper right corner (iPhone X or later) to reveal the Control Center, then tap the Airplane Mode icon to switch off all of the connectivity features built into your iPhone.
 This includes WiFi, Bluetooth and Mobile Data.
 Then switch Airplane Mode back off.
 This re-enables your internet connection and helps to reset any potential issues.

 WiFi: Check your network